Wikipedia

 Early years

 A Man with a Quilted Sleeve is an early portrait, painted around 1509 and described by Giorgio Vasari in 1568.
 Scholars long believed it depicted Ludovico Ariosto, but now think it is of Gerolamo Barbarigo.
-Rembrandt borrowed the composition for his self-portraits.
+Rembrandt had seen A Man with a Quilted Sleeve at auction, and drew a thumbnail sketch of it.
+Later he was able to examine the painting more closely in the home of the Sicilian merchant Ruffio, who had bought it.
+The work inspired the Dutch artist to sketch his own self-portrait in 1639 and then to make a similar etching, followed by a self-portrait in oils in 1640.]

-Titian joined Giorgione as an assistant, but many contemporary critics already found Titian's work more impressive—for example, in exterior frescoes (now almost totally destroyed) that they collaborated on for the Fondaco dei Tedeschi (state-warehouse for the German merchants).
-Their relationship evidently contained a significant element of rivalry.
-Distinguishing between their work during this period remains a subject of scholarly controversy.
+The relationship between the two young artists evidently contained a significant element of rivalry.
+Distinguishing between their works during this period remains a subject of scholarly controversy.
 A substantial number of attributions have moved from Giorgione to Titian in the 20th century, with little traffic the other way.
-One of the earliest known Titian works, Christ Carrying the Cross in the Scuola Grande di San Rocco, depicting the Ecce Homo scene, was long regarded as by Giorgione.
+One of the earliest known Titian works, Christ Carrying the Cross in the Scuola Grande di San Rocco, depicting the Ecce Homo scene, was long regarded as being by Giorgione.

-Titian's talent in fresco is shown in those he painted in 1511 at Padua in the Carmelite church and in the Scuola del Santo, some of which have been preserved, among them the Meeting at the Golden Gate, and three scenes (Miracoli di sant'Antonio) from the life of St. Anthony of Padua, The Miracle of the Jealous Husband, which depicts the Murder of a Young Woman by Her Husband, A Child Testifying to Its Mother's Innocence, and The Saint Healing the Young Man with a Broken Limb.
+Titian's talent in fresco is shown in those he painted in 1511 at Padua in the Carmelite church and in the Scuola del Santo, some of which have been preserved, among them the Meeting at the Golden Gate, and three scenes (Miracoli di sant'Antonio) from the life of St. Anthony of Padua, Murder of a Young Woman by Her Husband, which depicts The Miracle of the Jealous Husband, A Child Testifying to Its Mother's Innocence, and The Saint Healing the Young Man with a Broken Limb.
 The Resurrected Christ (Uffizi) also dates to 1511-1512.

 In 1512 Titian returned to Venice from Padua; in 1513 he obtained La Senseria (a profitable privilege much coveted by artists) in the Fondaco dei Tedeschi.
 He became superintendent of the government works, especially charged with completing the paintings left unfinished by Giovanni Bellini in the hall of the great council in the ducal palace.
 He set up an atelier on the Grand Canal at S. Samuele, the precise site being now unknown.
 It was not until 1516, after the death of Giovanni Bellini, that he came into actual enjoyment of his patent.
 At the same time he entered an exclusive arrangement for painting.
 The patent yielded him a good annuity of 20 crowns and exempted him from certain taxes.
 In return, he was bound to paint likenesses of the successive Doges of his time at the fixed price of eight crowns each.
 The actual number he painted was five.